 For information on adding PiP objects, see Adding PiP Objects.
+If you want to create shapes and captions in the Shape Designer, see Using the Shape Designer.
 For information on the hand drawn paint animation objects you can create in the Paint Designer, see Using the Paint Designer.